notskm/vscode-clang-tidy/README.md

 This extension contributes the following settings:

 -   `clang-tidy.executable`: The path to the clang-tidy executable
+-   `clang-tidy.configFile`: Path to a .clang-tidy file
 -   `clang-tidy.checks`: List of checks to enable or disable
+-   `clang-tidy.includePaths`: List of extra paths to use when searching for included files
 -   `clang-tidy.compilerArgs`: List of arguments to append to the compiler command line
 -   `clang-tidy.compilerArgsBefore`: List of arguments to prepend to the compiler command line
 -   `clang-tidy.lintOnSave`: Whether or not to lint files when they are saved